aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svgsvgelement/createsvglength/_index.md

 ---
 title: SVGSVGElement.CreateSVGLength
 second_title: Aspose.SVG for .NET API Reference
-description: SVGSVGElement method.
+description: SVGSVGElement CreateSVGLength method.
 Creates an SVGLength object outside of any document trees.
 The object is initialized to the value of 0 user units
 type: docs
 weight: 130
 url: /net/aspose.svg/svgsvgelement/createsvglength/